 I love many forms of music, anything from Nine Inch Nails and Marilyn Manson, through R.E.M. and U2, to Sarah McLachlan and Lisa Loeb.
 I'll sort out more of a list here sometime, probably including a list of my CDs.

-Unfortunately I don't have much of a social life, in large due to suffering at least the symptoms of Avoidant(Anxious) Personality Disorder, although I've not actually been diagnosed with it (yet).
+Unfortunately I don't have much of a social life, in large part due to suffering from Avoidant(Anxious) Personality Disorder.

 Myers-Briggs tests aren't worth the time spent on them.